 The Ideals of Cottage Gardens

-The fundamental ideals of cottage gardens often reflect the lifestyle and values of their owners.
+The fundamental ideals of cottage gardens often mirror the lifestyle and values of their owners.
 For instance, they tend to be informal and are the antithesis of formal gardens.
 They embrace a wild and haphazard charm, where nature's chaos reigns supreme.
 Plants are allowed to grow freely, and there's no strict layout or design.

 A key defining feature of cottage gardens is the chaotic profusion of flowering and other plants.
 These gardens are ever bursting with vibrant colors, textures, and scents, creating a visually stunning mixture of plants and blooms.
-Flowers like roses, hollyhocks, foxgloves, and lavender are commonly found in cottage gardens, adding to their romantic allure.
-In the overflowing cornucopia of plants and flowers, you'll find a harmonious mix of perennials, annuals, herbs, and shrubs, all jostling for space.
-Ideally, the idea is to create an unrestrained mix of colors, shapes, and scents.
+Flowers like roses, hollyhocks, foxgloves, and lavender are commonly found in these gardens, adding to their romantic allure.
+In the overflowing cornucopia of plants and flowers, you'll find a mix of perennials, annuals, herbs, and shrubs, all jostling for space.
+Ideally, the idea is to create an unrestrained mix of plant colors, shapes, and scents.

 Cottage gardens also emphasize a mixed planting style where flowers, herbs, and vegetables coexist pleasantly.
 This intermingling of species helps create a balanced ecosystem, attracting beneficial insects and birds while reducing the risk of pests.
 It also ensures a continuous display of color and interest throughout the growing season.

-The gardens also embrace an informal and naturalistic layout, often characterized by curved paths, meandering borders, and hidden nooks.
+The gardens also embrace an informal and naturalistic layout, often characterized by paths, meandering borders, and hidden nooks.
 This layout mimics the irregularity of nature, giving the garden a pleasant and relaxed atmosphere.
 Plus, the gardens often include rustic and informal structures, such as wooden arbors, trellises, and picket fences.
 These structures support climbing plants and create vertical interest in the garden.
-The structures also provide a sense of enclosure and intimacy, enhancing the romantic charm of the space.
+They also provide a sense of enclosure and intimacy, enhancing the romantic charm of the space.

 Historically, cottage gardens were not only ornamental but also practical.
 They often included vegetables, fruit trees, and medicinal herbs, providing sustenance and remedies for the cottage's inhabitants.
-Among the plants grown in these cottage gardens include delphiniums, larkspurs, English lavender, common foxgloves, hollyhocks, snapdragons, sweet peas, and the celebrated irises, among numerous others.
+Among the plants grown in these cottage gardens are delphiniums, larkspurs, English lavender, common foxgloves, hollyhocks, snapdragons, sweet peas, and the celebrated irises, among numerous others.

 What’s more, contemporary cottage gardens engage all the senses.
 The riot of colors, the songs of birds, the fragrant blooms, and the texture of various plants offer a multisensory experience.
 In the same way, these gardens invite a diverse range of pollinators and other wildlife.
 This not only enhances their ecological value but also contributes to the idyllic atmosphere.